Have you ever tried moussaka before?

 Honestly, this casserole is one that’s so easy to pull together because you might actually have all of the ingredients hanging out in your kitchen already.
 The spices are simple, and the rest of the ingredients are likely very familiar.

 There are no surprises here, and no need to hunt anything down at a specialty market.
-This recipe has already become a family favorite at my house, and it’s a new favorite of mine for cooking when I have company over as well.Print
+This recipe has already become a family favorite at my house for when I’m cooking in bulk, and it’s a new favorite of mine for cooking when I have company over as well.Print

 This straightforward beef and potato casserole is also known as moussaka.
 The layered dish is to the Greeks what lasagna is to the Italians.
 Get the recipe.